Medically Reviewed By: Aaron Horn, LMFT, MA

 - Industrial Organizational Psychology: Industrial organizational psychology is focused on the impact of industry and organizations on human behavior, and vice versa.
 Industrial organizational psychology takes into account how different factors in work situations can affect the decisions and behaviors of the individuals and the collective group.
 Industrial organizational psychology often focuses on the workplace, and seeks to provide insight as to how and why employees behave in certain ways when presented with different workplace conditions.
 Furthermore, industrial organizational psychology helps employers and businesses to create workplaces that are more beneficial to their employees’ mental well-being.
 Industrial organizational psychology can also provide solutions for employees who are struggling with work-life balance or who face a hostile working environment.
 The main goal of industrial organizational psychology is to identify the processes by which individuals and groups arrive at industrial organizational psychology related decisions.
 Furthermore, industrial organizational psychology focuses on the shared intelligence, or the overall intelligence that comes out of collaboration between many team members, and how this shared intelligence contributes to decision making, from the individual to the institutional level.
 American psychologist Anita Wooley is the forefront researcher when it comes to industrial organizational psychology.

 - Personality Psychology: This field of psychology is dedicated to specific types of behaviors that might point to the presence of an underlying mental illness or disorder, such as aggression or conscientiousness.
-Personality psychology seeks to explain connections between a variety of factors, including expressed genes, thought processes, and patterns of behavior.
+Psychological science through personality psychology seeks to explain connections between a variety of factors, including expressed genes, thought processes, and patterns of behavior.
 By looking at the links between these factors, psychologists hope to draw larger and broader conclusions about the nature of human personality.

 - School Psychology: The main goal of school psychology is to develop and improve ways to make learning environments safe places for students and scholars.
-It also seeks to define and improve different classroom and learning models so that the environment and delivery techniques are optimally suited for the natural psychological processes of the students.
+It is seen in university psychology departments where courses are offered to this effect.
+This aspect of psychological science also seeks to define and improve different classroom and learning models so that the environment and delivery techniques are optimally suited for the natural psychological processes of the students.
 For this reason, school psychology is closely linked with both developmental psychology and social psychology.

 - Sports Psychology: Sports psychology looks specifically at athletes and the role of sports in their decision making processes.
 It also provides specialists who can work with and talk with athletes about the sports related stressors and factors that contribute to their psychological health.
 Some of the findings in the field of sports psychology have been shown to be transferable to psychological issues related to other high-stress work environments and high-stakes jobs.